pilicurg/RestTester/README.md

 scripts in Python

 ## TC
-Test cases that are defined by user
+Test cases that are defined by user, each folder stands a complete test suite